Self Contained Studio Room (Ty Popty)

 TY POPTY: – SINGLE OCCUPANCY

-ALL RATES INCLUDE A SELF SERVICE BREAKFAST WHICH INCLUDES CEREALS, A QUALITY MUESLI, SELECTION OF PORRIDGES, BREAD FOR TOAST, OLIVE OIL SPREAD, LOCAL MARMALADES AND JAMS, FAIR TRADE TEA AND ORGANIC FAIR FRADE COFFEE AND ORGANIC MILK.
+ALL RATES INCLUDE A SELF SERVICE BREAKFAST WHICH INCLUDES CEREALS, A QUALITY MUESLI, SELECTION OF PORRIDGES, BREAD FOR TOAST, BUTTER OR DAIRY FREE SPREAD, MARMALADES, JAMS AND MARMITE, FAIR TRADE TEA AND ORGANIC FAIR FRADE COFFEE AND ORGANIC MILK.
 All ingredients as available.

 COOKED BREAKFASTS ARE SERVED IN THE VILLAGE CAFE 7 DAYS A WEEK.
-SEE THE ‘BED AND BREAKFAST’ PAGE FOR MORE DETAILS.
+SEE THE ‘BED & BREAKFAST’ PAGE FOR MORE DETAILS.

 The Landmark Trust has in its care almost 200 historic buildings.
 Often saved from near dereliction, they are renovated into very special holiday lets.
 The rental they generate goes towards their upkeep and raises funds to assist save other fine old buildings and offer them a new lease of life too.
 It’s a small charity that’s very dear to our hearts and has been enormously influential on how we have set up and run The Old School Hostel.